luisreylara/BluetoothAndroid_4_1/doc/Readme.md

-## All dcs and images about the App
+## All docs and images about the App